MDAnalysis/MDAKits/docs/source/add.rst

    license: GPL-2.0-or-later

    ## str: the link to the project's code
+   ## Please note that this is not limited to GitHub!
+Can be Gitlab, etc..
    project_home: https://github.com/GH_HOST_ACCOUNT/MYPROJECT/

    ## str: the link to the project's documentation